cloudflare/cloudflare-docs/products/workers/src/content/get-started/guide.md

 ## 9. Turn on/off usage notifications

-Cloudflare provide two kinds of usage notifications: Workers Weekly Summary and Workers Usage Report.
+Cloudflare provides two kinds of usage notifications: Workers Weekly Summary and Workers Usage Report.
 They are automatically enabled when you create a new free account with Workers.

 Workers Weekly Summary provides a breakdown of your overall Workers usage for your most popular Workers.